koriol/koriol.github.io/grcac-phase-3.md

 * **Privileged Access Review:** Conducting a formal review of "Owner" level permissions.

 ![](./grcac/verified_owners.png)
-> *Fig 11.1: Identity Governance Remediation—Performing an RBAC audit to satisfy NIST 800-53 AC-2.
-By limiting the number of Subscription Owners, I verified that the NYC Franchise maintains exactly 3 owners, satisfying the NIST requirement for limited privileged access while ensuring redundancy.*
+> *Fig 11.1: Privileged Access Audit—Verifying the Subscription Owner count.
+Maintaining a strict limit of three owners ensures operational continuity while minimizing the attack surface of the NYC-Franchise-Prod management plane.*

 ***
 After completing a "Batch Remediation" of the high-severity findings—covering Incident Response, Threat Protection, and Identity Governance—I initiated a final manual compliance scan.
 This represents the "Validation" phase of the GRC lifecycle.
 By forcing a re-evaluation of the environment, I am moving the NYC Franchise from a "Non-compliant" baseline to a "Hardened" production state, providing the necessary evidence for a successful audit sign-off.